All Episodes

 They are the sole providers of news, the sole providers of opinion.

-They're trying to re-establish it.
+They're trying to reestablish it.

-This is a test case, and it's all based on the fact that Carl Rove's a criminal anyway, because he's a conservative.
+And it's all based on the fact that Karl Rove's a criminal anyway because he's a conservative.

-And Bush is a criminal because he's a republic, he's a criminal because of Florida 2000.
+And Bush is a criminal because he's a Republic.

 Conservatism is a crime.